r-spatial/RQGIS3/README.md

 </p>
 The main advantages of **RQGIS3** are:

 1. It provides access to QGIS3 functionalities.
-Thereby, it calls Python QGIS API but R users can stay in their programming environment of choice without having to touch Python.
+Thereby, it calls the Python3 QGIS API but R users can stay in their programming environment of choice without having to touch Python3.
 2. It offers a broad suite of geoalgorithms making it possible to solve most GIS problems.
 3. R users can use just one package (**RQGIS3**) instead of using **RSAGA** and **rgrass7** to access SAGA and GRASS functions.
 This, however, does not mean that **RSAGA** and **rgrass7** are obsolete since both packages offer various other advantages.
 For instance, **RSAGA** provides many user-friendly and ready-to-use GIS functions such as `rsaga.slope.asp.curv()` and `multi.focal.function()`.